The Best Kettlebell Exercises To Work Every Muscle Group

 We’ve all been there; you've shown up to the gym ready for a great lift, just to find that all of the equipment you need is taken.
 All of the squat racks are full, the benches are occupied, and the dumbbells are all being used.
 Now, what do you do?

-Rather than wait what could feel like hours for the equipment to open up and ruin your training plan, there’s only one thing you need for a challenging, effective workout; a kettlebell.
+Rather than waste time waiting for equipment to open up or figure out something else to do that isn't in line with your training plan, you have another option.
+There’s really only one thing you need for a challenging, effective workout; a kettlebell.

 The kettlebell swing is a powerful movement that involves a thrusting movement from your hamstrings and glutes.
 Starting with your feet just wider than shoulder-width apart, bend your knees, and let the kettlebell swing back between your legs.

 From there, drive your hips forward, keeping your back flat, and raising the kettlebell to shoulder height.
 Repeat the movement continuously to keep momentum.
 When performed quickly, kettlebell swings are an effective way to get your heart rate up and improve your anaerobic fitness.